Central Participant Database/ru

-To access this option: Configuration -> Central Participant Database:
+To access this feature: Configuration -> Central Participant Database:

-This feature allows the administrator to store the participant information into a central table that is independent of any survey participants table.
+This feature allows the administrator to store the participant information in a central table that is independent of any survey participants table.
 Its major advantages are:

 - The central table acts as a backup.
-In the case in which a user creates a new survey, he does not have to go through the trouble of exporting its participants to a CSV file and then importing them back into a new survey.
+If a user creates a new survey, they will not have to exoirt its participants to a CSV file and then import them back into a new survey.

 - Users need only to add the participants to the central table.
 Then, the same participants can be added to as many surveys as the user wants.

-- In case multiple users have access to a LimeSurvey installation, its owner(s) can choose to share his participants with other users and also set access rights for the shared users.
+- In case multiple users have access to a LimeSurvey installation, its owner(s) can choose to share their participants with other users and also set access rights for the shared users.